mesosphere/dcos-docs-site/pages/services/elastic/2.4.0-5.6.9/configuration/index.md

 - Deployment/Upgrade strategy (serial/parallel).
 Note that serial deployment does not yet wait for the cluster to reach green before proceeding to the next node.
 This is a known limitation.
 - Custom `elasticsearch.yml`

 Any other modifiable settings are covered by the various Elasticsearch APIs (cluster settings, index settings, templates, aliases, scripts).
-It’s possible that some of the more common cluster settings will get exposed in future versions of the Elastic DC/OS Service.
+It is possible that some of the more common cluster settings will get exposed in future versions of the Elastic DC/OS Service.

 ## X-Pack

 [X-Pack](https://www.elastic.co/guide/en/x-pack/current/xpack-introduction.html) is an Elastic Stack extension that bundles security, alerting, monitoring, reporting, and graph capabilities into one easy-to-install package.
-X-Pack is a commercial product of Elastic that requires a license.
+X-Pack is a commercial product from Elastic which requires a license.
 By default, X-Pack is not installed as part of the DC/OS Elastic service.
-However, it's easy to enable X-Pack as part of the service configuration:
+However, it is easy to enable X-Pack as part of the service configuration:

 ![x-pack](/services/elastic/2.2.0-5.6.5/img/x-pack.png)

 You must set the update strategy to `parallel` when you toggle X-Pack in order to force a full cluster restart.
 Afterwards, you should set the update strategy back to `serial` for future updates.

 You can toggle this setting at any time.
 This gives you the option of launching an Elastic cluster without X-Pack and then later enabling it.
 Or, you can run a cluster with X-Pack enabled to try out the commercial features and, if at the end of the 30-day trial period you don't wish to purchase a license, you can disable it without losing access to your data.